11 Steps To Remedy College Reading Challenges

 - Understand: Learning Disabilities Aren’t Just for Kids

 Elizabeth C. Hamblet, LDT-C, M.S., has worked as a college learning disabilities specialist for 20 years.
-She is the author of From High School to College: Steps to Success for Students with Disabilities. (#CommissionsEarned) This piece has been adapted from her website ldadvisory.com.
+She is the author of 7 Steps to College Success: A Pathway for Students with Disabilities. (#CommissionsEarned) This piece has been adapted from her website ldadvisory.com.

 Thank you for reading ADDitude.
 To support our mission of providing ADHD education and support, please consider subscribing.
 Your readership and support help make our content and outreach possible.
 Thank you.

 As an Amazon Associate, ADDitude earns a commission from qualifying purchases made by ADDitude readers on the affiliate links we share.